what is kintsugi?

 How I do it:

-Kintsugi is slower than you think.
 I learned the traditional process here in Kyoto, in a studio where everything is done by hand: from the materials to the finish.

 I use urushi, a natural lacquer, which makes the process non-toxic and ensures the piece can still be used after the repair.
-Funny enough, gold is used the least.
-Urushi is what holds everything together.

 the process: